Jordalenko/Wern-Fawr-B-B/README.md

 ### Acknowledgements

-I would like to thank both my mentor, Spencer Barribal and the members of my study group, Robert Jonah Lewis, Steve Powell and Axe de Klerk for their invaluable support and feedback.
+I would like to thank both my mentor, Spencer Barribal and the members of my study group, Robert Jonah Lewis, Steve Powell and Ax de Klerk for their invaluable support and feedback.